Invasive Species Pull

 - 1900: Garlic Mustard continued to propagate until it has become an invasive herb today.

-- THE MID-1800s: The dog-strangling vine is first introduced to North America from Eastern Europe as an ornamental plant.
+- THE MID-1800s: First introduced to North America from Eastern Europe.

 - 1897: First record of the dog-strangling vine in the United States.